 - Traditional L&D where there is perceived low value: L&D is there out of necessity.
 They are there to provide compliance training to help minimise risk and to provide other basic training and resources.
 Companies will often spend as little as they can and their resources are made up of traditional classroom courses and eLearning.

 - Traditional L&D with some best practice: L&D is seen as a relatively important function for the business’s strategy and objectives.
 They take learning to the next level and focus on building skills and implementing some best practices to ensure staff can support the company in achieving its goals.

 - Modern L&D: L&D is seen as strategic partner, who are a key enabler in a company’s strategy and supported from the board down.
 They help by implementing a learner driven culture, maximising technology to deliver on-the-job resources at the time of need, and their programmes are blended and curated, aimed at fully immersing the learner to capture their attention.
 They actively engage staff and importantly, their managers too, to ensure performance is improved.
 Line managers also play a key part in helping develop learning solutions and continually support staff in their learning journey.

 So how can you provide high value to your business and be seen as a strategic partner?

 Make sure you understand your company’s goals and strategy at a detailed level.
-Understand where the business is in the market, how its performing and what needs to be done to improve its performance.
+Understand where the business is in the market, how it’s performing and what needs to be done to improve its performance.
 Be confident in seeing you and your team as strategic enablers and ensure that all aspects of your L&D services align with the rest of the company.
-Finally, become an enabler of change, ensuring staff are equipped with the skills and learning at the time of need in order to help drive the business’s and their own performance to a new level.
+Finally, become an enabler of change, ensuring staff are equipped with skills and learning at their time of need in order to help drive the business’s and their own performance to a new level.